graphiti-api/graphiti/ruby/resources.md

 This code lives in a `Resource`.
 All we're doing here is specifying [Procs](http://ruby-doc.org/core-2.1.1/Proc.html) that modify the scope, leaving boilerplate to the underlying `jsonapi_suite` library.

-Of course, with `ActiveRecord`, you'd see the same logic here over and over again.
+Of course, with `ActiveRecord`, you'd see the same logic repeated here over and over again.
 Let's supply defaults to DRY up this code and end
 with: